huggingface/blog/speecht5.md

 speaker_embeddings = torch.tensor(speaker_embeddings).unsqueeze(0)
 ```

 We also need to load the vocoder to turn the generated spectrograms into an audio waveform.
-We’ll use the same vocoder as with the TTS model.
+Let’s use the same vocoder as with the TTS model.

 ```python
 from transformers import SpeechT5HifiGan